Ex-Trump aide Manafort to be arraigned in New York on Thursday: court spokesman

 Manafort faces up to 25 years in prison if convicted on the top charges in the New York case.

+The move saved Manafort from a likely stay in New York’s notorious Rikers Island prison complex, sparking criticism that he was receiving special treatment compared with other criminals who would normally be held in a state facility.

+Blanche has said he would argue to allow Manafort to be moved back to the Pennsylvania prison, a low-security facility, pending trial.

-Reporting by Karen Freifeld and Nathan Layne in New York; Editing by Howard Goller and Chizu Nomiyama
+Reporting by Karen Freifeld, Nathan Layne and Jonathan Stempel in New York; editing by Howard Goller, Chizu Nomiyama and Cynthia Osterman